 What is happening

-Installing solar on their homes helps Ohio families save money and take control of where their electricity comes from.
-But many Ohioans cannot go solar.
-This may be because of local restrictions or because they simply don’t own their home.
-These barriers don’t exist with community solar.
+Thousands of Ohioans would like to go solar now.
+Installing solar on Ohio homes helps save families money and take control of where their electricity comes from.
+But many Ohioans cannot go solar because they have property that isn’t right for rooftop solar installation.
+This might be because of tree cover or other obstacles.
+This could also be because they rent their home or business.

-Community solar allows individuals, businesses, or organizations to purchase or subscribe to a “share” in a community solar project.
-Participants in a community solar project receive a credit on their electric bill each month for the energy produced by their share.
+Community solar offers the benefit of solar to those who can’t, or prefer not to, install.
+Community solar allows individuals, businesses, or organizations to buy or subscribe to a “share” in a local solar project.
+When you join a community solar project, you receive a credit on your electric bill each month.
+The size of your share determines how much credit you receive.

 Community solar can provide meaningful savings on utility bills, usually from 10-20%.
 Community solar projects also create real, local economic impacts, creating jobs and building wealth in the communities where the project is built.
 Community solar programs are available in many states.
 Unfortunately, it is currently not legal in Ohio.